DevOpsBootcamp/website/source/development-processes-tools.rst

 .. ifnotslides::

-    Debugging tools are programs that run your code and report important information either automatically or that you explicitly request:
+    Debuggers are interactive dynamic analysis tools that are used to inspect your code as it runs.

 - Print (broken) variables.
 - Read and reports error messages.